nextbreakpoint/freeimage4java/README.md

 Execute script to create artifacts:

-  sh package.sh
+  sh mvn-package.sh

-The packages will be created in directory build/target
+The artifacts will be created in directory:

+  build/com.nextbreakpoint.freeimage4java/target

 Execute script to install artifacts:

-  sh install.sh
+  sh mvn-install.sh

-The artifacts will be created in target subdirectories of build/freeimage4java.
+The artifacts will be installed in local maven repository (~/.m2/repository).

 ## Run tests

+Execute script to run tests on MacOS:

+  sh run-tests.sh -Pmacos

+Execute script to run tests on Linux:

+  sh run-tests.sh -Plinux

-Execute script to run tests:
+Execute script to run tests on Windows:

-  sh run-tests.sh
+  sh run-tests.sh -Pwin32